home edit page issue tracker

 • Option A: Keep everything as test data.
 Users will have to do 10-fold cross-validation if they want to train on it.

-• Option B: If there are no larger treebanks of this language, keep almost everything as test data but set aside a small sample (20 to 50 sentences) and call it “train”.
+• Option B: Only if there are no larger treebanks of this language, keep almost everything as test data but set aside a small sample (20 to 50 sentences) and call it “train”.
 Consider translating and annotating the 20 examples from the Cairo Cicling Corpus (CCC) and providing them as the sample.

-5. If the treebank contains running text (rather than random shuffled sentences), make sure you split the data on document boundaries.
+4. If the treebank contains running text (rather than random shuffled sentences), make sure you split the data on document boundaries.
 Shuffling sentences should be avoided if possible, but sometimes it is necessary in order to prevent copyright issues.
 If you must shuffle, consider shuffling blocks of sentences (up to N characters long) rather than individual sentences.

-7. If the data in the treebank overlap with another UD treebank of the same language, make sure that the overlapping sentences end up in the same part (training/dev/test) in both treebanks!
+6. If the data in the treebank overlap with another UD treebank of the same language, make sure that the overlapping sentences end up in the same part (training/dev/test) in both treebanks!
 (By overlap we mean duplicate source text but not individual simple sentences that occur naturally at different positions of independent texts.)

-8. If this is one language of a multi-lingual parallel treebank, make sure that corresponding sentences in all languages end up in the same part (training/dev/test)!
+7. If this is one language of a multi-lingual parallel treebank, make sure that corresponding sentences in all languages end up in the same part (training/dev/test)!

 The README file